La Clusaz Ski Breaks - Overview

-In the north-west section of the Aravis mountain range, La Clusaz ski weekends easily provide one of the prettiest ski villages in France.
+In the north-west section of the Aravis mountain range, La Clusaz easily provide one of the prettiest ski villages in France.
 The central square comes complete with a 200-year-old Savoyard church and the bustling streets that fan out from here are full of boutique shops, bars, restaurants and hotels.
 And there's still a weekly market in the church square every Monday from 8am till 12pm.
 Being a traditional village rather than a purpose-built resort brings a year-round vibrancy and a wider variety of shops, bars and restaurants than you'd expect from a ski weekend in a resort of its size.

 As an added bonus, unlike many big-name French ski resorts, the French make up the majority of the visitors here, so it actually feels like you're skiing in France.
 And it's worth mentioning that the neighbouring town of Le Grand Bornand is the birthplace of Reblochon so expect some heavily cheese influenced mountain dishes.

-The fact that La Clusaz has retained its traditional feel is a major drawing factor but equally, the one hour transfer from Geneva makes it the ideal short ski weekend destination.
+The fact that La Clusaz has retained its traditional feel is a major drawing factor but equally, the one hour transfer from Geneva makes it the ideal ski weekend destination.
 The terrain is sizable and suitable for all levels, a huge plus in our books.

 Skiing in La Clusaz